pwgraham91/advent-of-code-2021/README.md

 - [Kotlin Slack][slack]
 - Template [issue tracker][issues]

-[^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for twenty-five days.
 You can solve the puzzle and provide an answer using the language of your choice.

 [aoc]: https://adventofcode.com
 [docs]: https://kotlinlang.org/docs/home.html